Lytle Formation: Description

 The Lytle Formation consists of white to light gray gravels and conglomerates.
-It is variable in thickness but is about 36 meters at the type location.
+It is variable in thickness, but is about 36 meters at the type location.
 It is separated from the underlying Morrison Formation by a significant regional unconformity.
 It is overlain by the South Platte Formation or the Glencairn Formation.

-The formation is likely an early Cretaceous geologic unit, with its northern exposure running north and south within the Front Range foothills and the Dakota Hogback in northern Colorado and southern Wyoming where it is assigned formation rank within the Dakota Group.
+The formation is likely an early Cretaceous geologic unit, with its northern exposure running north and south in the Front Range foothills and the Dakota Hogback in northern Colorado and southern Wyoming where it is assigned formation rank within the Dakota Group.
 In south-central Colorado, the Lytle is an unassigned formation.
 The formation is also mapped in the valley of the Dry Cimarron in northeastern New Mexico, where it forms a prominent band in the lower parts of the cliffs.

 The Lytle was the last (youngest) non-marine unit to form in the Denver Basin before the region was fully inundated by the Western Interior Seaway.
 It was formed above sea level from sediments carried by heavily laden rivers flowing from the eroding uplifts of the Sevier orogeny several tens of millions of years before the Rocky Mountains rose.
 It is particularly noted for abundant brown chert pebbles washed in from the uplifted Permian rock far to the west.

 Detrital zircon geochronology of the Lytle Formation in the Raton Basin suggests a late Jurassic age for this unit.
 However, it is possible that the lack of younger zircons reflects a hiatus in deposition of airfall material.

 Fossils

-Known fossils are fragments of petrified wood eroded from the west as well as nondescript animal burrows, possibly Skolithos and Arenicolites.
+Known fossils are fragments of petrified wood eroded from the west as well as undistinguished animal burrows, possibly Skolithos and Arenicolites.
 Body fossils are extremely rare, but a few ostracod and bivalve fossils are consistent with an Aptian to Albian age for the formation.